How to Navigate Paris Metro Like a Local

 Use the Right App for Real-Time Updates

 While paper maps are useful, real-time information is critical.
 The official RATP app (RATP Paris) is the most reliable source for live departures, service disruptions, and platform changes.
-It’s available in French and English and updates every 30 seconds.
+Its available in French and English and updates every 30 seconds.
 Third-party apps like Citymapper and Google Maps are also accurate and user-friendly, with step-by-step directions and alternative routes.

 Download these apps before you arrive.
 Cell service can be spotty underground, so enable offline maps.
 Citymapper, in particular, offers detailed walking directions from station exits to your final destination, including staircases, elevators, and escalators.